 The Company is included in the Consolidated Financial Statements of the company Heneken, s.r.o.

-The Consolidated Financial Statements can be obtained directly at the registered office of Heneken, s.r.o., Prievozská 4/A 821 09 Bratislava, or in electronic form on the website www.heneken.com.
+The Consolidated Financial Statements can be obtained directly at the registered office of Heneken, s.r.o., Prievozská 4/A 821 09 Bratislava.

 Number of employees